binfalse/jatter/README.md

 Now go to the application's page and click *manage keys and access tokens*.
 This will get you to another page with the credentials for your App.
 You need to copy the *Consumer Key (API Key)* and *Consumer Secret (API Secret)* to the `twitter.consumer.key` and `twitter.consumer.secret` fields of the jatter configuration, and the *Access Token* and *Access Token Secret* to the `twitter.accesstoken` and `twitter.accesstoken.secret` fields of the jatter configuration.

-### Configuring the Jabber side

-jatter hooks into an XMPP server so listen to a contact.
-It behaves like a bot and waits for

-you could even use your google account for reading twitter
+### Using your google or facebook account as jatter contact

-extend to use your own url shortener